-Social media is the collective of online communications channels dedicated to community-based input, interaction, content-sharing and collaboration.
-Websites and applications dedicated to forums, microblogging, social networking, social bookmarking, social curation, and wikis are among the different types of social media.
+Social media is a collective term for websites and applications which focus on communication, community-based input, interaction, content-sharing and collaboration.
+Forums, microblogging, social networking, social bookmarking, social curation, and wikis are among the different types of social media.

-Here are some prominent examples of social media:
+Here are some examples of popular social media platforms:

 - Twitter is a free microblogging service that allows registered members to broadcast short posts called tweets.
 Twitter members can broadcast tweets and follow other users' tweets by using multiple platforms and devices.